ryanbethel/e-components/notes-tasks.md

   - Elements where HTML preferred for portability
   - Elements should be dependency free if possible so wasm ssr works better
   - PE script is vanilla for simplicity (i.e. no deps)
+  - Style tags use self scoped styles by prepending the tag name so that these style tags can be added to the head even if enhance is not used.

   - Client
   - API uses tag names and attributes
   - Attributes used in CSS to style against and JS for interactivity
   - Attributes used in templating as a last resort (i.e. should not change structure of component based on attributes)
     - This requires more code in attribute changed callbacks to update with changed attributes.
     - If the structure is significantly different based on attribute it is better to have a separate tag (i.e. v-rule and h-rule)
+    - Templating of state in style and script should especially be avoided so that script and style can be placed independently without enhance.

 - Clientside